garvika40/Machine_learning/README.md

     Principal Component Analysis (PCA)
     Neural Networks
     Gradient Boosting

 Note: This list will be updated daily as new algorithms are added.

+Note: This list will be updated daily as new algorithms are added.